jrzaurin/nlp-stuff/README.md

 `python pretrained_word_embedding_TF_layer.py`

 3-The high level API `tflearn`, which I guess should be the "go-to" tool.
+To run:

 `python pretrained_word_embedding_TF_tflearn.py`